koculu/Regor/docs/api/ref.md

 - Certain types such as Node, Date, RegExp, Promise, and Error are not recursively converted into ref objects.
 They are treated as-is and returned as the value of the ref object.
 - Arrays and objects are recursively traversed to convert their nested properties into ref objects.
 - Symbols are not converted into ref objects, and the original symbols are preserved in the resulting ref object.
+- Observers can be attached to the ref object to be notified of changes to its value.
+- Every `ref` is an `sref`, but not every `sref` is a `ref`.

 ## Example